 Children who receive a qualifying benefit in their own right are also allowed to receive free school meals.
 Children under the compulsory school age who are in full time education may also be entitled to receive free school meals.

-You can apply online for free school meals.
+You can submit an online claim for free school meals.